MJRichardson/TypeSql/Readme.md

 - We want getting our data to be minimum friction.
 We don't want to repeat ourselves.
 The typical data-retrieval ceremony (connection, command, reader, casting, etc) is tedious, and surface-area for bugs.

 So that's where we're coming from.

+##I already have [insert ORM of choice], why do I need TypeSql?
+Maybe you don't.
+If your team is happy and productive using [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) X, then carry on.
+Full-service ORMs like [Entity Framework](http://msdn.microsoft.com/en-us/data/ef.aspx) and [NHibernate](http://nhforge.org/) are cruise-ships; TypeSQL is a surfboard.
+We just want to make travelling through the water a little easier and more fun.
+They do their best to hide the fact the ocean even exists (until the abstraction leaks, and sinks the ship...forgive me).
+But seriously, we approach the problem from different angles.
+TypeSql knows nothing about your database schema, and why should it?
+We care about the shape of the data you are *retrieving*, not the shape the data is *stored*.
+That is the fundamental difference.
+EF & friends map things that live in the database (like tables, views, and stored-procedures) to objects.
+They then attempt to translate interactions with those objects (ie. accessing properties and calling methods) into the appropriate SQL (this often happens at runtime).
+With TypeSQL, *you* write your SQL (plus a few annotations), and at *compile time* the SQL is translated to data-access objects that represent your *query* (not stuff that lives in the database).
+EF & friends also deal with concerns like caching and object-identity; TypeSql does not.

 ##Show me some code!
 Here's how it works.
 We have some data in our relational DB.
 We want to query it.
 We write our parameterised SQL ( let's suppose its in a file called 'TurtlesByColor.sql' ).